Anoop-97/Webprogramming/README.md

 5. The search engine accepts a text query in the search box; -- done

-6. The search engine should return search results on the search engine result page (SERP), which can be links to documents or images; -- in progress
+6. The search engine should return search results on the search engine result page (SERP), which can be links to documents or images; -- done

 7. The search engine should display the number of returned items on SERP; -- done